Q. Do I qualify for resident pricing for Village-run programs and/or teams?

 Q. Where do these camps meet?

-A. For Adventure and Martial Arts, bring your children to the Kohler School Gym Events Lobby.
+A. For Adventure, Hip Hop and Yoga, bring your children to the Youth Center/Pool Doors.
 Campers will meet there to start.
-Princess Camp will be held in the Village Hall.
+Princess Camp is held in the Village Hall.

 Q. Where do the outdoor programs meet if it is raining?